Skip the line to the Paris Catacombs and discover a darker side to the “City of Lights.” Descend beneath the streets of Paris and listen to the…

 Explore the underground Catacombs of Paris in their entirety on a lively 2-hour guided tour, and take a journey through 2,000 years of history.…

-Discover the sordid business affairs and other sinister crimes that have left their mark on the streets of Paris over time on this unique and…
+Explore the sordid business affairs and other sinister crimes that have left their mark on the streets of Paris on a unique and fascinating walking…

 Discover the haunting underground labyrinth of the Paris Catacombs.
 Enjoy skip-the-line access to the site, where your professional English-speaking…